Wolverine971/9takes/src/blog/people/politicians/Donald-Trump.md

 ## The Trump Brand: Values and Beliefs

 Trump's core values align closely with Type 8 traits: strength, loyalty, and control.
-He frequently emphasizes the importance of strength, saying things like, "When you open your heart to patriotism, there is no room for prejudice."
+He frequently emphasizes the importance of strength, saying things like, "**When you open your heart to patriotism, there is no room for prejudice.**"

 His fear of betrayal and high value on loyalty are typical of Type 8s.
 He once said, "I value loyalty above everything else—more than brains, more than drive and more than energy."